codeforsanjose/SJPL-MealTally/README.md

 3. Run the command `npm run build`

-4. Copy the index.html into public/ `cp index.html public/index.html`

-5. Setup MongoDB local db instance or talk to project team for instructions to get test data
+5. Setup MongoDB local db instance `node config/setup_local_db.js` or talk to project team for instructions to get test data

-6. Start the web app in another tab: `node server.js` or `MONGODB_URI=<get from slack group member> node server.js`
+6. Start the web app in another tab: `node server.js`

 7. Open `localhost:8080` to enter from the web app's Home page.